Kankakee County Prosecutors Want Feds To Step In And Seek Death Penalty For Defendants In Shooting That Killed One Bradley Police Officer, Wounded Another

 KANKAKEE, Ill.
 (CBS) — The Kankakee County State’s Attorney’s office on Monday asked the federal prosecutors to review the cases against two defendants charged in a shooting that killed one Bradley police officer and wounded another, and also asked federal prosecutors to pursue a death sentence.

 Darius Sullivan, 25, and Xandria Harris, 26, both stand charged in the Wednesday night shooting that killed Bradley police Sgt.
-Marlene Rittmanic, 49, and wounded critically wounded her partner, Officer Tyler Bailey, 27.READ MORE: Local Food Pantry Closes For A Week After Fireworks From New Year's Eve Celebration Cause Damage
+Marlene Rittmanic, 49, and wounded critically wounded her partner, Officer Tyler Bailey, 27.READ MORE: CDC Recommends Pfizer Booster Shot After 5 Months

 Prosecutors also said Monday that Sullivan likely shot and killed Rittmanic with her own service weapon as she pleaded for her life.